Abhishek-123-web/Netflix---Data-Exploration-and-Visualisation/README.md

 About Use case
 Business Problem

-Analyze the data and generate insights that could help Netflix ijn deciding which type of shows/movies to produce and how they can grow the business in different countries
+Analyze the data and generate insights that could help Netflix in deciding which type of shows/movies to produce and how they can grow the business in different countries